 When the bins of fruit arrive from the orchard at the packhouse, they must be emptied into the grading and packing line.
 The technology that assists with this activity is an automated bin tipper.
-These can handle the variety of bin sizes and types (wooden or plastic) used in the industry and allow continuous flow of between 5-100 bins per hour depending on size.
+These can handle the variety of bin sizes and types (wooden or plastic) used in the industry and allow continuous flow of up to 120 bins per hour depending on size.
+The bins are also sanitized on exit.